Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Preliminaries and Problem Statement

-Specifically, SAC learns a soft Q-Function, denoted as $\QFunc_{\theta}\paren{\state,\action}$ which parameterized by $\theta$, and a stochastic policy $\policy_{\phi}$ parameterized by $\phi$.
+Specifically, SAC learns a soft Q-Function, denoted as $\QFunc_{\theta}\paren{\state,\action}$ with parameters $\theta$, and a stochastic policy $\policy_{\phi}$ parameterized by $\phi$.
 The SAC method involves alternating between updates for the critic and the actor by minimizing their respective objectives~\citep{lee2022offline} as follows